juxor/afaq/markdown/secI4.md

-while a few anarchists do seek to eliminate all forms of technology, most would agree with Bakunin when he argued that _"to destroy . . . all the instruments of labour . . . would be to condemn all humanity -- which is infinity too numerous today to exist . . . on the simple gifts of nature . . .
+while a few anarchists do seek to eliminate all forms of technology, most would agree with Bakunin when he argued that _"to destroy . . . all the instruments of labour . . . would be to condemn all humanity -- which is infinitely too numerous today to exist . . . on the simple gifts of nature . .
--- to . . . death by starvation."_ His solution to the question of technology
+. -- to . . . death by starvation."_ His solution to the question of
-was, like Kropotkin's, to place it at the service of those who use it, to create _"the intimate and complete union of capital and labour"_ so that it would _"not . . . remain concentrated in the hands of a separate, exploiting class."_ Only this could _"smash the tyranny of capital."_ [**The Basic Bakunin**, pp. 90-1] So most anarchists seek to transform rather then eliminate technology and to do that we need to be in possession of the means of production before we can decide what to keep, what to change and what to throw away as inhuman.
+technology was, like Kropotkin's, to place it at the service of those who use it, to create _"the intimate and complete union of capital and labour"_ so that it would _"not . . . remain concentrated in the hands of a separate, exploiting class."_ Only this could _"smash the tyranny of capital."_ [**The Basic Bakunin**, pp. 90-1] So most anarchists seek to transform rather then eliminate technology and to do that we need to be in possession of the means of production before we can decide what to keep, what to change and what to throw away as inhuman.
 In other words, it is not enough to get rid of the